New service - Acute Illness Clinic

 Primary Care Practitioners / Nurse Practitioners

 Conditions suitable for assessment by a PCP include cough, sore throat, ear pain, plus all minor injuries and acute illnesses (acute illnesses are those which started no longer than 2 weeks previously).

-Our Primary Care Practitioner (PCP), Steven & Rob, along with the Nurse Practitioners (Tracy and Katie) work alongside the duty doctor every day running the 'Acute Illness Clinic'.
+Our Primary Care Practitioners (PCP), Steven & Rob, along with the Nurse Practitioners (Tracy and Katie) work alongside the duty doctor every day running the 'Acute Illness Clinic'.
 They are experienced clinicians specifically trained to assess a patient's condition and offer appropriate advice and treatment to any patient aged over 6 months old.
 They are also able to visit patients at home should their condition prevent them from leaving their home.

 Our PCP can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a PCP and will offer the patient a booked appointment time.
 The duty doctor will still be available should the Practitioner feel that GP input is necessary.